gaurav98095/ai-eng/app/docs/20-v3-migration-status.md

   enabled.
 Workers with optional queues unset disable themselves cleanly.
 - Asynchronous embedding queue path: ingestion persists chunks and publishes identifiers; the dedicated embedding worker writes vectors and finalizes file/session state.
-The local default keeps direct embedding for simplicity.
+Current local Compose enables this queue path; direct embedding is used only when the embedding queue URL is unset.

 The STT worker validates jobs but deliberately leaves valid work unacknowledged until a transcription provider and durable transcript callback are configured;